pirvos/RepData_PeerAssessment1/PA1_template.md

 Now let's work.

 ## Loading and preprocessing the data
+Once the zip file is downloaded and decompressed, we get access to file _activity.csv_, which contains the data to be analyzed.
+From now on, the analysis to be presented here presumes that file _activity.csv_ is located in the current working directory.

-The data to be proceesed is originally in file _activity.csv_, which is assumed to be part of the current working directory.
-The data is read into a data frame named _activity_.
+The data in _activity.csv_ is read into a data frame named _activity_.
 For that, the following R code is used: